Zeolith Glossar

 Leonardite

-Leonardite is a naturally occurring weathering product of lignite that is extremely rich in humic acids.
-It is used as a soil improver to increase humus content, improve nutrient availability, and promote soil life.
-Leonardite works particularly well on leached, humus-poor soils – and ideally complements zeolite: while zeolite acts as a rapid buffer, leonardite builds up the humus structure in the long term.
+Leonardite is a naturally occurring weathering product of lignite, extremely rich in humic acids.
+It is used as a soil conditioner to increase humus content, improve nutrient availability, and promote soil life.
+Leonardite works particularly well on leached, humus-poor soils – and ideally complements zeolite: while zeolite acts as a fast buffer, leonardite builds up the humus structure long-term.

 M